 There is 140 km of piste slopes here, and also the longest off-piste run in EU with an impressive 20 km.

-Courchevel, an upscale resort with loads of alternatives if you are looking for a luxurious skiing holiday.
+One of the main resorts in Les 3 Vallées, Courchevel, is an upscale resort with loads of alternatives if you are looking for a luxurious skiing holiday.
 There are 11 Michelin-starred restaurants, luxury lodges and a glamorous aprés-ski.

 But with that said, it would not make the list if the skiing wasn’t good.